The Starting Life Well service hopes to bring you useful information on health and health related topics.

 The pre-school years are an ideal time to establish healthy lifestyles and although parents have the main responsibility for their child's food, nutrition and physical activity, childcare providers also have an important role.
 Guidelines have been produced by Department of Health Northwest, for food, nutrition, play and physical activity for early years childcare and are available to download below.

 Being regularly physically active is vital and it is especially important for children.
 Being active from the earliest months, as a normal part of daily life, can establish a positive pattern for their whole life.
-Useful information and free resources are available from the British Heart Foundation babies and nursery page.
+Useful information and free resources are available from the British Heart Foundation.

 A factsheet is available from Ofsted that explains their interpretation of the legal requirements for the administration of medication to children in registered childcare.